 Please be aware that not all courses are offered each year.
 While every effort is made to place students in the courses requested, we cannot always fulfill all requests.
 There may be limited availability particularly in Psychology, Computing, and Kinesiology.

 Consequently, we encourage you to explore all options in the Social Sciences, Creative Arts, Languages, Natural and Physical Sciences, and the Humanities.
 We also encourage you to select several alternates in case your top choices are unavailable.

 If you require any specific courses for your degree plan, please email email@example.com.
 We cannot guarantee course selections but we will do our best to help you.

 All exchange students must enroll in UHIP (the University Health Insurance Plan).
-UHIP currently costs $252 a term (2021).
+UHIP currently costs $252 a term (price from 2021-22 academic year).
 Please be aware of what is covered under UHIP and what is not covered.
 You should arrange additional health insurance suitable to your needs.
 Your home university may be able to provide advice.

 The International Programs Office (IPO) will prompt all incoming exchange students to review course offerings on the SOLUS timetable, typically in July.
 Students will be asked to electronically submit their course selections through an online form.
 Instructions and further details will be communicated via Queen’s email.

 Before arrival at Queen's University, incoming students will be sent an update on their course approvals.
 Some students may be required to meet with the academic department.
 This is to provide additional information about their degree program and prerequisite courses to gain entry into the courses.
 The academic program at Queen's can be rigorous and the departmental advisers want to make sure that students have a good foundation in the discipline.
 Students are advised to bring a copy of their most recent academic transcript to show to advisers in the departments.